 Tuesday, Sept.
 10, 1013 through Tuesday Oct.
 10, 2013 (five weeks)

 The RISE Office is located at Sylvia Trottier Hall,

 Clement Street, Room 237, Nashua

 ACBL Accredited Teacher

 I've devoted a great deal of my adult life to studying how the best players in the world win.
-If you're willing to learn the game away from the table, I can help you reach your maximum potential against the strongest players at tournaments.
+If you're serious about winning at duplicate and willing to study the game away from the table, I can help you achieve your goals.

 I'm available for playing, single-table, or classroom instruction.